Stephen L. Hauser, MD, Chairman

 Fiona Crawford, PhD

 Dr. Crawford is a neuroscientist, the President of the Roskamp Institute, an independent research institute in Sarasota, Florida, and a VA researcher.
 Her early Alzheimer’s disease (AD) research identified disease-causing mutations which enabled the development of cell and animal models of the disease.
 Through extensive preclinical and clinical research, the Institute’s drug discovery program has advanced a novel drug into a Phase III AD clinical trial.
 In addition to AD, her neuroscience research is focused on military and Veterans’ issues, primarily Gulf War Illness (GWI), Traumatic Brain Injury (TBI) and post- traumatic stress disorder (PTSD).
 She is developing and utilizing novel, clinically relevant, laboratory models coupled with state-of-the-art “omic” technology to identify therapeutic targets and blood biomarkers in these complex conditions.
 She publishes extensively in peer-reviewed journals on her work, and is funded by the Veterans Administration, the National Institutes of Health and the Department of Defense.

 Beatrice A. Golomb, MD, PhD

-Dr. Golomb is Associate Professor of Medicine and of Family and Preventive Medicine at the University of California at San Diego and Research Associate Professor of Psychology at the University of Southern California.
-Her research focuses on the risks and benefits of medical interventions, especially cholesterol drugs, and on Gulf War veterans’ illnesses.
-As a RAND scientist, she traveled to the Middle East on a fact-finding mission related to this issue, and has authored several RAND reports on the relation of exposures to illness in Gulf War veterans.
+Dr. Golomb is Professor of Medicine and of Family and Preventive Medicine at the University of California at San Diego with 22 years of experience caring for Veteran patients.
+Her research focuses on the relation of oxidative stress and cell energetics to exposures, medications, diet, health, aging and disease; on research methodology; and on Gulf War illness.
+Working for RAND, she traveled to the Middle East on a fact-finding mission related to this issue, and has authored several RAND reports on the relation of exposures to illness in Gulf War Veterans.

 Kimberly Sullivan, PhD (Associate Scientific Director)